thomas-keller/thomas-keller.github.io/index.md

 <div class="tile">
   <h2 class="post-title">Weirdly enough, also enjoys wind-powered water-craft</h2>
-  <p class="post-excerpt">One of the things that is fun about being down in Florida again and being close to family is that I can bogart my dad's small sail-boats or wind-surfer and dink around at <a href="http://www.tampabay.com/things-to-do/destination-detail/fred-howard-park/5101"> Fred Howard Park </a>. </p>
+  <p class="post-excerpt">One of the things that is fun about being down in Florida again and being close to family is that I can bogart my dad's small sail-boats or wind-surfer and dink around at <a href="http://www.tampabay.com/things-to-do/destination-detail/fred-howard-park/5101"> Fred Howard Park </a>.
+It regularly has sustained wind in the 10-15 Mph zone (enough to want to use a harness if windsurfing), so having it more or less next door is rad.  </p>
 </div><!-- /.tile -->
 </div><!-- /.tiles -->